Home Forensic Scientist Forensic Science Programs in Tennessee

 Upon completion of your associate, bachelor’s, or master’s degree, you may be ready to throw yourself into the job search and find out what local employers are hiring.
 In fact, you may want to take this step before you graduate.
 The earlier you start applying for jobs, the more quickly you may be able to find a position that is in line with your needs.
 Keep in mind that many job offers are contingent on completion of a degree, so you should be completely confident about your graduation date before you start this process.

 Becoming a forensic science technician is one of the most popular choices for new graduates.
 This role keeps you primarily in the laboratory, which is where you may gain most of your practical experience as a student.
 In this field, you can do meaningful work and build connections with other criminal justice professionals.
-In Tennessee, the average salary for a forensic science technician is $47,230 per year (Bureau of Labor Statistics, 2017).
-Currently, there is no job outlook data for this role.
+In Tennessee, the average salary for a forensic science technician is $61,670 per year (Bureau of Labor Statistics, 2022).
+Job openings for this position are expected to swell by 21% through 2030 (CareerOneStop, 2022).

 If you like the idea of working in law enforcement, you may opt to become a criminal investigator.
 Investigators have a more involved role in their cases, often conducting interviews and spending time in the community to gather information.
-The average annual income for a Tennessee criminal investigator is $62,510 (BLS, 2017).
-By the year 2024, job openings for criminal investigators may swell 4% (O*Net, 2017).
+The average annual income for a Tennessee criminal investigator is $74,500 (BLS, 2022).
+Through the year 2030, job openings for criminal investigators are predicted to grow 3% (CareerOneStop, 2022).

 Graduates who are detail-oriented, good at working in solitude, and highly focused may serve their communities as coroners.
 It takes a very specific set of skills to become a coroner, since you may need to spend hours with each cadaver to process it, collect evidence, and determine cause of death.
-Currently, the average salary for a Tennessee coroner is $60,620 per year (BLS, 2017).
-Between 2014 and 2024, job openings for coroners may increase 12% (O*Net, 2017).
+The median salary for a Tennessee coroner is $56,880 per year, and job openings may increase 17% through 2030 (CareerOneStop, 2022).

 Forensic science degrees may change your career prospects and help you get involved in a field that is growing rapidly.